-A cluster is the foundation of GKE: the Kubernetes objects that represent your containerized applications all run on top of a cluster.
+A cluster is the foundation of Google Kubernetes Engine (GKE): the Kubernetes objects that represent your containerized applications all run on top of a cluster.

 The following diagram provides an overview of the architecture for a zonal cluster in GKE.